Gurmukhi

+Its use by the Sikhs is attested from the early 16th century onwards.
 The primary scripture of Sikhism, the Guru Granth Sahib, is written in Gurmukhī, in various dialects and languages often subsumed under the generic title Sant Bhasha or "saint language", in addition to other languages like Persian and various phases of Indo-Aryan languages.
 Modern Gurmukhī has thirty-five original letters, hence its common alternative term paintī or "the thirty-five", plus six additional consonants, nine vowel diacritics, two diacritics for nasal sounds, one diacritic that geminates consonants and three subscript characters.

+Etymology

+The prevalent view among Punjabi linguists is that as in the early stages the Gurmukhī letters were primarily used by the Guru's followers, gurmukhs (literally, those who face, or follow, the Guru); the script thus came to be known as gurmukhī, "the script of those guided by the Guru."
+A further expansion on this theory is that the Gurmukhs revered the script and meditated on the glyphs used to write Waheguru, explicitly ਵ, ਹ, ਗ, and ਰ, with this set of four characters originally being called Gurmukhi, later the term's meaning expanded to include the entire script.